Category Archives: Featured – Top

 Amenities include a beautiful 3600 sq. ft. custom built rock home, 1500 sq. ft. shop, 3600 sq. ft. horse barn, 7200 sq. ft. main shop with storm shelter/bathroom, 740 sq. ft. hunters cabin, pond, and some of the BEST HUNTING you can find in North Texas.

-The 4 bedroom, 4 bath well appointed home has a vaulted ceiling that provides a spacious open environment.
-Ladies, the modern kitchen has beautiful cabinetry with granite counter tops, large stainless built in refrigerator plus other built in appliances including ice machine and wine cooler.
+The 4 bedroom, 4 baths well-appointed home has a vaulted ceiling that provides a spacious open environment.
+Ladies, the modern kitchen has beautiful cabinetry with granite counter tops, large stainless built-in refrigerator plus other built-in appliances including ice machine and wine cooler.
 Two islands compliment the kitchen.
-An over sized bar separates the kitchen from the living area.
+An oversized bar separates the kitchen from the living area.

 To make this property even more appealing is whitetail deer, turkey, dove, hogs, quail, and other wildlife abound.
 This ranch is hunted lightly, only by family members.